Appeals

 Law office in Austin, TX

-Throughout his 20 year career, Keith S. Hampton has successfully defended a number of criminal cases in Texas.
+Throughout his 20 year career, Keith S. Hampton Attorney at Law has successfully defended a number of criminal cases in Texas.
 Many cases were also appealed and deliberated in the Texas Criminal Appeals Court, which is known as the highest court in the state that ultimately decides a case outcome.

 What can you do if you’re dissatisfied with the outcome of your case?
 You can file an appeal.
-When you receive an unfavorable decision from a lower court, Keith S. Hampton reviews the case to see if an appeal is possible.
+When you receive an unfavorable decision from a lower court, Keith S. Hampton Attorney at Law reviews the case to see if an appeal is possible.

 The only permissible arguments during the appeal are those based on the trial court record.
 Evidence that is discovered after the trial, or that was known but not used as evidence during the trial, cannot be used for the appeal.

-Here is a representative list of some reported cases that were litigated in Texas Criminal Appeals court by Keith S. Hampton:
+Here is a representative list of some reported cases that were litigated in Texas Criminal Appeals court by Keith S. Hampton Attorney at Law:

 • Miles v.
 State, 241 S.W.3d 28 (Tex.Crim.App.
 2007)—involved the extent of the exclusionary rule to private action.